bartongroup/RoSA/README.md

 ### Dependencies

+RoSA (currently) is a combination of an R package and some python scripts for preprocessing.
 The R package depends on one third-party package, LSD, which you may need to install first, if it is not present already: